redtexts/texts/gorter_1918_world_revolution.md

 How different everything has turned out from what our great master, Marx, expected.
 Just as he had underestimated the power of Capitalism to expand into monopoly and Imperialism, so had he underestimated the mental, moral and material power that the workers would have to use in order to destroy Capitalism.
 Neither did he see the new causes of war.

 He believed that Capitalism would break down through an economic crisis, and be displaced by the proletariat.
-Indeed, capital in its spread over the world does come up against political obstacles [(4)][notes], which it will only be able to overcome by curtailing its own power.
+Indeed, capital in its spread over the world does come up against political obstacles^[Really through economic causes, through over-production of capital and the existence of rich countries with weak populations to which capital is exported, forcing colonial or imperial politics and so dragging them into war.], which it will only be able to overcome by curtailing its own power.
 This will bring frightful sufferings to the workers, and these will lead to the revolution -- to the overthrow of Capitalism.

 Everything is now at hand and in alphabetical order that is necessary for the revolution.
 There are many things here which make the revolution feasible.
 Men and means -- material and spritual [sic] power for its realisation, and the hunger need, the first and greatest -- indeed, the one and only maker of revolution -- are here.